apify/apify-docs/content/docs/tutorials/scrape_data_using_python.md

 First, we extract the timezone from the second element with class `wr-c-footer-timezone__item`.
 The timezone information is described there with a full sentence, but we're only interested in the numerical representation of the timezone offset, so we parse it out using a regular expression.
 With the timezone offset parsed, we can construct a `timezone` object and from that get the current datetime at the location.

 Afterwards, we can figure out which date is represented by the first displayed day.
-We find the element with the class `wr-day--active` containing the header for the currently displayed day, In it we find the element with the title of that day, which has the class `wr-day__title`.
+We find the element with the class `wr-day--active` containing the header for the currently displayed day.
+Inside it, we find the element with the title of that day, which has the class `wr-day__title`.
 This element has the accessibility label containing the actual date of the day in its `aria-label` attribute, but it contains only the day and month and not the year, so we can't use it directly.
 Instead, to get the full date of the first displayed day, we compare the day from the accessibility label and the day from the current datetime at the location.
 If they match, we know the first displayed date is the current date at the location.
 If they don't, we know the first displayed date is the day before the current date at the location.

 ```python
         # When parsing the first day, find out what day it represents,